xavierbox/WebPostCppIterators/README.md

 This repo is in support to an online post on C++ iterators.
 The project includes a circular container, which is not available in the STL, and a STL-compliant iterator for it.
-The STL algorithms would work seamlessly with our container. the following code is an exmaple on the use of the
+The STL algorithms would work seamlessly with our container.
+The following fragment of code is an exmaple on the use of the
 container:

 ```